 This Study Guide outlines State of Vermont and FEMA guidance regarding the contents of a Hydrologic and Hydraulic (H&H) Study and when it is necessary for FEMA PA Projects within Disaster DR4720.
-It is a summary of salient points related to H&H Studies from State of Vermont and FEMA policies.
-It does not supersede any official guidance from the State of Vermont or FEMA PAPPG v.
-4.
+It is a summary and does not supersede official guidance from the State of Vermont or FEMA PAPPG v.
+4. If an applicant is unsure as to whether an H&H Study is required, they should reach out to their Stateassigned Public Assistance Coordinator (PAC).